Skpow1234/PeerVault/README.md

 - Turn the example into a long-running daemon and add a CLI/API
 - Add proper peer discovery and resilient replication
 - Replace demo logic in `main.go` with your own application code
+- **GraphQL API**: Use the GraphQL API for building web applications and integrations
+- **Real-time monitoring**: Leverage GraphQL subscriptions for real-time system monitoring
+- **API extensions**: Extend the GraphQL schema with custom types and resolvers